 - Use a broker.
 The best way to save on health and dental benefit costs is to leave it to the experts.
 Brokers and benefits consultants live and breathe benefits, and can help small businesses find better deals and negotiate better rates.
 Already work with a trusted benefits advisor?
 Encourage him/her to move beyond a standard spreadsheet analysis and take a deeper look at benefit plan design elements to find ways to spend plan dollars more wisely while providing greater value to employees.

 - Increase cost-sharing.
 While there are still companies that offer 100% employer-paid dental benefits, an increasing number of businesses are shifting a portion of that cost to employees.
 Some small businesses even choose to provide “voluntary” plans in which the employees pay the full cost of their premiums while enjoying the advantages and discounts offered through group purchasing.
+It might also help for business management purposes to check out some of Salesforce’s small business management tips.

 - Encourage employees to see an in-network dentist.
 Not only does seeing a network dentist result in lower out-of-pocket for employees, but greater network utilization equates to greater overall savings for employers.
 Small business owners can make the most of their investment in a dental plan with a large network by ensuring that their employees understand how using a network dentist can help save everyone money in the long run.